Uvacoder/woodwork-projects/howto/hiddenlevelinglegs/README.md

 ![](pics/IMG_3912.png "Plywood leg")

 I don't understand why not more commercial furniture (or woodworking plans) feature leveling legs.
-I guess it's a cost / complexity reason, but I consider them a must and not only to defend against less than 100% precision on the furniture builder's part.
+I guess it's a cost / complexity issue, but I consider them a must and not only to defend against less than 100% precision on the furniture builder's part.
 Most floors are not fully level, so even the most well built piece might wobble and have to be shimmed.